-Definitions
+4 Definitions

-Customer- anyone (other than staff and Councillors) who enters Council premises, is served by or engages with Council staff, or who contacts Council staff by telephone, letter or electronic communication.
+Customer - any person (other than Council staff) who enters Council premises, any person who corresponds with Council or Council staff, including in person, by email, telephone, and letter or through Council's website or social media pages, or who attends a Council event.

-Council staff - anyone employed by or engaged by Council to undertake work on behalf of Council.
+Council staff - any person employed by or engaged by Council.
 This includes Councillors, permanent employees, contractors, labour hire, temporary staff, and volunteers.

-Council premises - includes Council owned and operated facilities as well as locations (such as work sites) where Council staff are performing work duties.
+Council premises - includes Council owned and operated buildings and locations (such as work sites) where Council staff perform work duties.